 Many companies understand that Gartner is the most influential analyst firm in most tech markets.
-Mistakenly, they often mistakenly think that simply using Gartner as a client will give them all the market access benefits that analysts can create.
+Mistakenly, they often think that simply using Gartner as a client will give them all the market access benefits that analysts can create.
 Only a balanced, programmatic analyst relations programme can take full advantage of analyst advocacy.

 - Being a Gartner client doesn’t always lead to mentions in the reports, and certainly doesn’t create real advocacy.
 Being a client gives you added opportunities to interact with analysts, but it doesn’t remove the need for powerful conversations and strong proof to turn analysts into advocates.